20 Questions Sales Leaders Must Ask Themselves When Reps Underperform

 Unfortunately, there is no one-size-fits-all approach when it comes to diagnosing and fixing a performance issue on your sales team.

 That’s why we’ve created this sales performance checklist.
-This checklist will help even the most seasoned sales leaders pinpoint and correct problems happening on their teams.
+This sales checklist will help even the most seasoned sales leaders pinpoint and correct problems happening on their teams.
 To use this checklist, simply ask yourself the following questions and reflect honestly on your answers.

 1. Does your sales team trust you?